Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 Dealer incentives put the dealer’s personal interest above yours, which means they may increase your interest rate so they get bigger pay.
 If this was disclosed to you, you may have made a different decision, as you may not have agreed, considering how much you’ll be affected by the incentive they’re getting.

-While it may seem like you’re getting an affordable deal, if you’re charged an interest rate than the original agreement, it can result in excessive payment over what you originally expected.
+While it may seem like you’re getting an affordable deal, if you’re charged an interest rate higher than the original agreement, it can result in excessive payments over what you originally expected.

 How were you affected?

-• Unexplained Rate Mark-ups are often results of dealer incentives, driving up the cost of the loan higher than anticipated.
+• Unexplained Rate Mark-ups are often a result of dealer incentives, driving up the cost of the loan higher than anticipated.
 Unfortunately, this markup is also topped up on your total credit cost.

 How to Check for Excessive Interest Rates

-• See the average market rate and compare it with your interest rate to gauge whether you’re being charged excessively high.
+• See the average market rate and compare it with your interest rate to gauge whether you were charged excessively high.
 If you noticed that the rate was higher even without a clear explanation from your dealer or lender, then this could be a sign that there was an undisclosed dealer incentive that influenced the terms of your loan.

-• Check your loan statement and the payment schedule for any discrepancies.
-If the interest rate seems too high for the type of car or the term of the loan, ask the lender for clarification.
+• Review your loan statement and payment schedule.
+Do you see any oddities?
+If the rate of interest you were charged seems unusually high given the type of car or term of the loan, ask your lender to explain.

 What To Do If You Meet These Criteria?